As 2018 comes to a close, I've been reflecting on what has been a big year of travel.

 3# Qatar Airways QSuite, Paris to Doha (85,000 American Airlines miles, plus taxes – booked as part of a longer trip)

-A review of my Qatar Airways QSuite experience is coming soon.
+A review of my Qatar Airways QSuite experience can be read here.

 2# Emirates business class, Athens to Melbourne (128,000 Qantas points plus taxes)